drocheam/optrace/docs/source/usage/surfaces.rst

 **Flipping**

-Flipping the surface rotates it around an axis parallel to the x-axis passing through its center :python:`El.pos`.
+Flipping the surface rotates it around an axis parallel to the x-axis passing through its center at :python:`El.pos`.

 .. code-block:: python